uuboyscy/uuboyscy-engineering-logs/blog/2024-12-19-modern-data-engineering-milestones-key-technologies-that-shaped-the-industry/index.md

 While dbt has transformed data engineering, there are areas for improvement:

-- **Recursive Queries**: Platforms like BigQuery impose strict rules to avoid recursive behavior, which can limit certain workflows in dbt.
 - **Resource Management**: Running `dbt run` or `dbt test` on large projects can be resource-intensive.
 Future enhancements might focus on better optimization and incremental runs.

 Looking ahead, companies like Airbnb are exploring AI-driven tools to complement dbt, such as automatically generating SQL queries or identifying metrics based on natural language input.